JRussell21/Versioning-With-A-Team/Summers.md

 Over the summer I worked full time for the company I interned for two years ago.
 I helped to manage and instruct the new interns for this year as well as continued my own work on site development and server maintenance.

-#Haden Foster

-Over the last summer, I spent my time completing an online course for CT300.
-I also spent a lot of time working with my uncle learning how to be proficient with tools and other handy skills.
-When I wasn't working with my uncle, I was reading and trying to brush up on my Java skills.